spakcjl/IntroductionToMedicalPhysics/Lecture4_MRIPhysics/slides_spec_v1.md

 Role: You are a Professor of Medical Physics and an expert in MRI technology.
-Task: Create a complete R Markdown (.Rmd) file that compiles into a Microsoft PowerPoint presentation (output: IntroductionToMedicalPhysics/Lecture4_MRIPhysics/MRI_Physics_I.pptx).
+Task: Create a complete R Markdown (.Rmd) file that compiles into a Microsoft PowerPoint presentation (output: MRI_Physics_I.pptx).
-Content Source: Use the "IntroductionToMedicalPhysics/Lecture4_MRIPhysics/MRI_Physics_I.md" file and the slide-by-slide outline defined therein.
+Content Source: Use the "MRI_Physics_I.md" file and the slide-by-slide outline defined therein.
 You must cover the material chronologically, from the hardware basics to the quantum mechanics of spin and Boltzmann polarization.
 Design & Code Requirements:
 1. YAML Header: Set the output to powerpoint_presentation.
 2. Slide Structure: For each slide, include: